willow-rubenstein/SimpadLib/readme.md

 - A 2-key keypad used for osu! and similar 2-key rhythm games

 # Roadmap
-- NodeJS port by the end of January
+- NodeJS port by the end of January (this never happened btw)
-- That's it.
-I fucking hate C langs.
-You're only getting Python and JS out of me lmao
+- I begrudgingly made a C# library on 7/17/22, fight me